YassWorks/Ally/README.md

 2. RAG-related tools used by Ally are large in size and are therefore downloaded only after RAG settings are enabled in the config.json file.
 As a result, Ally will perform additional downloads the next time it is launched following these configuration changes.

 3. To save a chat, use /id to view the conversation ID.
 The next time you open Ally, continue the conversation by using the -i flag followed by the ID.
+You can do the same inside the CLI, just do `/id <your_id>`

 4. Embedding and scraping files that require OCR (such as PDFs and DOCX) currently use a CPU-only PyTorch installation.
 You can modify the configuration to utilize a GPU if desired, though this is typically only necessary for processing very large files.